-- "Total effective dose equivalent (TEDE)" means the sum of the deep dose equivalent for external exposures and the committed effective dose equivalent for internal exposures.
 TEDE = DDE + CEDE - "Total organ dose equivalent (TODE)" means the sum of the deep dose equivalent and the committed dose equivalent to the organ receiving the highest dose.
-TODE = DDE + CDE - "Unrestricted area" means an area, access to which is neither limited nor controlled by the licensee (or Permit Holder). - "Whole body" means for purposes of external exposure, head, trunk (including male gonads), arms above the elbow, or legs above the knees.

-"Worker" means an individual engaged in work under a license or a permit.
+TODE = DDE + CDE - "Unrestricted area" means an area, access to which is neither limited nor controlled by the licensee (or Permittee). - "Whole body" means for purposes of external exposure, head, trunk(including male gonads), arms above the elbow, or legs above the knees. - "Worker" means an individual engaged in work under a license or a Permit.